$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

 \subsubsection{The \texorpdfstring{$F$}{F}-braiding complex}

-In this subsection we define the categorification of the (colored) braiding operator $T_{a,b,i}^k$ from Definition~\ref{defn-colbraid}.
-We call the categorification the \textit{(colored) $F$-braiding complex}.
-We start with the ``un''-colored case where we still draw the pictures.
-For the colored case we \textit{do not draw} the $\mathfrak{sl}_n$-webs anymore but use our $F$ notation instead. \begin{defn} (\textbf{Braiding complex - only $F$'s}) Recall that we defined in Definition~\ref{defn-colbraid} the braiding operators $T_i^k$ for $k=0,1$ which acts on a weight $\vec{k}$ with $i$ and $i+1$ entry equal to $1$ and the $i+2$-th entry equal to zero.
-The \textit{$F$-braiding complex $\mathcal T_i^{+}v_{\vec{k}}$} is then defined to be
+In this subsection we define the categorification of the (colored) braiding operator $T_{a,b,i}^k$ from Definition \ref{defn-colbraid}.
+We call the categorification the (colored) $F$-braiding complex.
+We start with the uncolored case where we still draw the pictures.
+For the colored case we do not draw the $\mathfrak{gl}_n$-webs anymore but use our $F$ notation instead.

+\begin{defn} (\textbf{Braiding complex: only $F$}) Recall that we defined in Definition \ref{defn-colbraid} the braiding operators $T_i^k$ for $k=0,1$ which acts on a weight $\vec{k}$ with $i$ and $i{+}1$ entry equal to $1$ and the $i{+}2$-th entry equal to zero.
+The \textit{$F$-braiding complex $\mathfrak{T}_i^{+}v_{\vec{k}}$} is then defined to be